Yoga using props: When movement is restricted

 Alice Christensen's Easy Does It Yoga, first described in 1979, uses "chair exercises", alongside others on floor or bed, and in later editions also in swimming pools, for older practitioners with restricted movement.
 Lakshmi Voelker-Binder created an approach named Chair Yoga in 1982, on seeing that one of her pupils, aged only in her thirties, was unable to do floor poses because of arthritis.

 Yoga as therapy is the use of asanas as a gentle form of exercise and relaxation, applied specifically with the intention of improving health.
 This may involve meditation, imagery, breath work (pranayama) and music alongside the exercise.
 A 2013 systematic review found beneficial effects of yoga on low back pain.

 For aerial yoga

-A specialised hammock consisting of support chains, a webbing strap, a silk hammock and carabiners is required for the yoga hybrid called Aerial yoga.
+Aerial yoga, a yoga hybrid, requires the use of a silk hammock with straps attached by carabiners to support chains, to permit practitioners to perform variants of yoga poses without weight on their hands or feet.
+Difficult mat-based yoga postures may prove easier to perform through aerial yoga, while the hammock's movement adds variety to the aerial workout.